How Long Should You Wait To Hear Back About a Job?

-Unfortunately, the answer to the first question is: it depends.
+Unfortunately, the answer to the first question is: It depends.
 You’re not alone in facing this conundrum.
 In a recent poll, Indeed found that 48% of respondents said that waiting to hear back from employers is “highly frustrating.” ¹

 How long does it take to hear back about a job?

-The hiring process can seem to take a long time, but keep in mind that timing for employers is not the same for applicants.
+The hiring process can seem to take a long time, but keep in mind that the timing for employers is not the same for applicants.
 While some companies fill certain positions very quickly, others move slowly.
 Depending on what’s happening within a company, the urgency to fill the role can vary.
 In fact, during a job search, people report a wide range of experiences:

-- 37% hear back within one week; and
+37% hear back within one week

-- only 4% hear back within one day. ²
+Only 4% hear back within one day. ²

 Though it can be nerve-wracking, you should remain patient when the hiring process takes longer than you want.
-Focusing on the second question—“what should I do while I’m waiting”—will help ease your frustration.
+Focusing on the second question—“What should I do while I’m waiting?”—will help ease your frustration.
 Here are some worthwhile activities to consider:

 Write a follow-up email if you can

 If you have the contact information of the recruiter or hiring manager for the role, reach out to them directly letting them know you’ve applied.
 Keep your email short and polite.
-Here’s a simple template you can use:

 Subject line: Job inquiry—[insert job title you applied for]

-Dear [Recruiter or hiring manager’s name],
+Dear [Recruiter or Hiring Manager’s Name],

 For your reference, I’m attaching my cover letter and resume.
 I have also applied online.
 I sincerely appreciate your time and look forward to hearing from you.